Forecasting with Hyper-Trees: Conclusion and Future Research

 Looking forward, the horizon of future research in this domain is broad and inviting.
 While we have introduced an initial conception of tree-based hyper-models, there remain several compelling avenues for future investigation.
 Our current focus on relatively simple target models opens up opportunities to extend our approach to more complex architectures.
-Exploring state space formulations would offer a unified and flexible framework for modeling complex temporal dynamics and the development of more specialized target models tailored to specific time series characteristics, such as intermittent demand, pose interesting extensions.
+Exploring more general state space formulations would offer a unified and flexible framework for modeling complex temporal dynamics, while more specialized target models tailored to specific time series characteristics, such as intermittent demand, pose another valuable extension.
+Extending the autoregressive target model to vector-autoregressive (VAR) formulations \citep{Sims.1980, Luetkepohl.2005} would enable the framework to capture cross-series dependencies, moving from univariate to multivariate forecasting.
 Also, extending the framework to include automated model and lag selection, along with sparsity-inducing penalties on target model parameters, would further enhance the adaptability of our Hyper-Tree models.
 Additionally, improving the runtime efficiency of the \texttt{Hyper-Tree-ETS} would broaden its applicability to larger-scale problems, making it a more versatile tool for diverse time series forecasting applications.
-The cross-learning abilities of tree-based models present another interesting direction for future research.
-Leveraging these capabilities to enable domain adaptation or few-shot learning could significantly enhance the versatility of Hyper-Trees in real-world applications.
 A probabilistic extension of our approach also merits consideration.
 Incorporating uncertainty quantification into the Hyper-Tree framework would offer a more comprehensive understanding of the underlying time series dynamics.
 Adapting statistical inference frameworks for time-varying parameters to our Hyper-Tree context would be another valuable extension, enabling the construction of confidence intervals, hypothesis testing, and formal assessment of tree-based time-varying parameters.
+Besides extending the approach of \citet{Spuck.2025} to a time series context, Bayesian tree ensembles such as BART \citep{Chipman.2010} offer another potential direction for such inference, as replacing the GBDT component that learns the parameter mapping with a Bayesian formulation would provide posterior distributions over the target model parameters directly.
 The impact of gradient flow options on model behavior across different domains and datasets presents another interesting area for future exploration.
 Our ablation studies show minimal differences between shared and separated gradient approaches, but this may vary in other contexts.
 A more comprehensive analysis of tree-based embeddings and their representational capacity poses another interesting direction for future research.
-In addition to these extensions, combining gradient boosted trees and neural networks leverages the complementary strengths of both model classes, bridging tree-based and deep learning approaches.
+Beyond these extensions, combining gradient boosted trees and neural networks leverages the complementary strengths of both model classes, bridging tree-based and deep learning approaches.
 This integration points toward a class of hybrid models that open new avenues for flexible forecasting architectures.